rahulthapaofficial/rahulthapaofficial/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning ReactJS and NodeJS;
+- 🌱 I’m currently learning Blockchain and Web3;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@rahulthapaofficial](https://instagram.com/rahulthapaofficial)